Real estate finance law in Hungary

 2.8 Is it customary / possible for a lender to take a charge / security over bank accounts of the borrower?
 Is it usual for lenders to contractually restrict rights to withdraw funds in accounts until the scheduled interest and capital repayments are made?

 Yes, a borrower can grant a pledge over the balance of its existing and future bank accounts (which accounts are usually held by the lender).
-The rental account is almost invariably pledged and it is usually contractually agreed that (i) withdrawal of funds from the rental account needs the prior consent of the lender and (ii) in a default situation, the lender can (a) prevent the borrower having access to funds to the borrower’s accounts and (b) exercise a collection right over the balance of such accounts.
+The rental account is almost invariably pledged and it is usually contractually agreed that (i) withdrawal of funds from the rental account needs the prior consent of the lender and (ii) in a default situation, the lender can (a) prevent the borrower having access to funds to the borrower’s accounts and (b), if authorisation was given by the borrower to the lender in specific form, exercise a collection right over the balance of such accounts.

 3. What are the mechanisms for registering land and for registering and perfecting security?